-Aside from including extra expenses, the biggest change is that the oven cost is now calculated by the length of time the bread is in, as opposed to a generic average cost.
+Aside from including extra expenses, the biggest change is that the oven cost is calculated by the length of time the bread is in, as opposed to an average cost.
 I’ll show you how it works in a moment.

-Here’s the costing spreadsheet that I use to work out what price to sell bread in a larger bakery.
-Using a similar example as last time, I have a small bakery and plan to sell 80 bread products a day, delivering to 8 local businesses.
+Here’s the detailed costing spreadsheet for bakeries I use to work out what price to sell bread.
+Using the same example as last time, I have a small bakery and plan to sell 80 bread products a day, delivering to 8 local businesses.
 We are going to work out how much I should charge for the same white farmhouse loaf and see if we see a difference in price compared to the previous calculation.

 |Cost of production:||1.02|